Annick Loiseau

 Annick Loiseau (born 1957) is a French physicist who is a researcher at the French National Centre for Scientific Research Laboratory of Microstructure Studies and Mechanics of Materials.
-She was the first woman to be appointed to the Office National d'Etudes et de Recherches Aérospatiales (ONERA).
+She was the first woman to be appointed to the French national aerospace laboratory,ONERA.
 Her research considers low-dimensional materials such as carbon nanotubes, graphene, and boron nitride.
 In 2006 she was awarded the CNRS Silver Medal.

 Early life and education

 Loiseau studied at Chimie ParisTech.
-During the end of her studies she completed an internship at the ONERA solid-state physics laboratory.
+During the end of her studies she completed an internship at the Office National d'Études et de Recherches Aérospatiales (ONERA) solid-state physics laboratory.
 She moved to the Paris-Sud University for her doctoral studies.

 Research and career

-Loiseau joined the faculty at the French aerospace laboratory, Office National d'Etudes et de Recherches Aérospatiales (ONERA).
-At ONERA, she worked on high-resolution electron microscopy, which she developed to study metal alloys.
+Loiseau joined the faculty at ONERA, where she worked on high-resolution electron microscopy, which she developed to study metal alloys.
 In 1992 she became interested in carbon nanotubes, which had recently been discovered by Sumio Iijima.
-She started to work on graphene and carbon-nanotubes, and eventually led the Graphene-Nanotube Research Group.
+She started to work on graphene and carbon nanotubes, and eventually led the Graphene-Nanotube Research Group.